The Colourful Studio of British Artist & Designer Clare Haxby

 SingaporeIn 2007, Clare moved with her family to Singapore where she had the opportunity to return fully to her studio practice of painting and printmaking.
 Starting with the iconic Raffles Hotel, Clare created a series of large mixed media paintings of Singapore Landmarks and launched them at her solo show 'Singapore Landmarks' at the glamorous Fullerton Hotel in the heart of the Singapore Marina in 2015.
 Throughout her eight years in Singapore, Clare painted many pieces depicting the city's iconic colonial heritage architecture and modern skyscrapers as well as a series of tropical ginger lily paintings.

-The huge demand for Clare's unique artwork inspired by Singapore and her travels around Southeast Asia led Clare to launch an affordable Art Collection of Limited Edition Prints.
-Both her original paintings and her series of limited edition prints found homes with ambassadors in Singapore and Dubai and international expats from all corners of the globe.
+The huge demand for Clare's unique artwork inspired by Singapore and her travels around Southeast Asia led Clare to launch an affordable Art Collection of Fine Art Edition Prints.
+Both her original paintings and her series of Fine Art Editions -prints on cotton rag etching paper found homes with ambassadors in Singapore and Dubai and international expats from all corners of the globe including The French Embassy of Singapore who purchased Clare's Collection of Singapore Landmarks for their refurbished offices.

 Europe and London

 During 2015 to 2017 Clare exhibited her paintings in group exhibitions in Venice, Columbia, Argentina, Rome and London.
 Clare is currently based in England with a studio in the Surrey Hills just outside London creating her new collection of paintings - London Landmarks.
 The first of these mixed media canvases depicts the historic Liberty of London Building and Palm House at Kew Gardens.
 Recently Fortnum & Mason, Tower Bridge and the huge canvas of the view at Greenwich have been added to the Collection.